MN6061 - Business without Frontiers (2022/23)

 The assessment will consist of 2 parts, covering all learning outcomes:

-- A group consultancy project which will lead to the presentation of posters on the current issues and prospects of entering one of the world’s emerging markets (worth 50% of the assessment)
+• A group poster and cultural exhibition on the current issues and prospects of entering one of the world’s emerging markets and presenting students’ own ethnic backgroud.
+Peer observation of posters and written feedback is given by group. (worth 50% of the assessment)

 Daniels, J D, Radebaugh, L H & Sullivan, D P (14th ed.
-2011) International Business – Environments and Operations, New Jersey, USA: Pearson Prentice Hall, 882pp
+2014) International Business – Environments and Operations, New Jersey, USA: Pearson Prentice Hall (E-book)

-Journals and periodicals: International Business Review; Journal of International Business Studies; Management International Review; Management Today; The Professional Manager.
+International Business Review; Journal of International Business Studies; Management International Review; Management Today; The Professional Manager

 African entrepreneurs special FT reports available at http://www.ft.com/reports/african-entrepreneurs

 http://europa.eu - this one does not require you to subscribe, but has numerous other links and portals of its own.